 Vera Straubi, president of Thierry Mugler Perfumes, has commented: ‘Angel is not the product of a marketing recipe.
 Angel surprises and intrigues people at the same time.
 It is so different that some find it shocking, but others become addicted to it.’
 Tania Sanchez, co-author with her husband Luca Turin of Perfumes: The A-Z Guide, is one of them: ‘Like a woman in a film who seethes, “He’s so annoying!” and marries him in the end, I returned to smell Angel so many times I had to buy it.’
 Which is exactly what women (and some men we know) have been doing since Angel debuted.

-Then number three: Womanity, the first ‘eco-designed’ fragrance, is a celebration of femininity all over the world, with its salty tang of caviar, alongside figs, coconut and cedarwood.
+Then number three: Womanity, the first ‘eco-designed’ fragrance, and a celebration of femininity all over the world, with its salty tang of caviar, alongside figs, coconut and cedarwood.
 Eco?
 It’s the first to be produced through ‘molecular extraction’, which ‘limits the use of natural raw materials and create the fragrance’s unique aromas’.
-And like all of the Mugler fragrances, Womanity is available as a refillable bottle.
-In fact, sustainability issues are right at the heart of Thierry Mugler.
-That might seem surprising, perhaps, for a name synonymous with fashion (that ephemeral art form), but Angel was first launched as a refillable bottle 20 years ago.
+Sustainability issues are right at the heart of Thierry Mugler.
+That might seem surprising for a name synonymous with fashion (that ephemeral art form), but Angel was first launched as a refillable bottle 20 years ago.

 Today, David Koma has taken over as Artistic Director of the women’s ready-to-wear collections, a designer synonymous with ultra-body-contouring silhouettes.
 And perfumistas are eagerly awaiting what the fragrance house has up its designer sleeve.